-Neymar Backs PSG for Champions League Glory
+Neymar backs PSG for Champions League glory

 But even with that backing and a wealth of talent on the pitch, the most sought-after prize has eluded the Parisians.

-Asked if that could change in 2020, when the first hurdle for Thomas Tuchel's side is to get past Borussia Dortmund in the round of 16, Neymar told Red Bull: "Yes, I think there's a possibility we can make it.
+Asked if that could change in 2020, when the first hurdle for Thomas Tuchel's side is to get past Borussia Dortmund in the round of 16, Neymar said: "Yes, I think there's a possibility we can make it.

 "In terms of the team and players, since I've played for PSG, this is the most prepared and strongest year we had in my opinion.
 So, I think we have a chance.